NamPoHyu Encrypter Provides Remote Encryption of Samba Servers

 Samba is an open-source implementation of the network protocol Server Message Block (SMB) used to provide services such as file and print sharing.
 It works in most systems with Unix or Unix similar operating systems and allows these systems to interact with clients on the Windows basis.

 BleepingComputer researchers report that currently there are 500,000 unauthorized and publicly accessible Samba servers.
 They received this data via the Shodan service.

 In Ukraine, ISSP researchers found 739 accessible Samba servers.
-Organizations which have the largest number of actuations include: Ukrtelecom, Triolan, Kyivstar, Uarnet and NTUU "KPI".
+Organizations that have the largest number of actuations include Ukrtelecom, Triolan, Kyivstar, Uarnet, and NTUU "KPI".

 During the encryption, the .NamPoHyu extension is added to the extension of the encrypted files and a ransom demand file !DECRYPT_INSTRUCTION.TXT is created.

-To guard against this type of encrypter, you need to comply with the following recommendations:
+To guard against this type of encrypters, you need to comply with the following recommendations: